-To do your due-diligence, you should check in on a realtor’s transaction history.
+To do your due diligence, you should check in on a realtor’s transaction history.
 This is the best way to see what locations they have the most experience selling homes in.
-You can also learn about the types of properties they typically sell and what price range this seller typically works in.
+You can also learn about the types of properties they typically sell.
+As well as what price range this seller typically works in.
 A good candidate should have a lot of history selling homes like yours in your area.

 Also, search for reviews from a realtor’s prior clients.
 These reviews can give you a unique sense of what to expect when you’re working with a specific realtor.

-Many of the top FastExpert agent profiles include transaction history and their performance in the last 12 months so you can have that important information when making your decision.
-You can also message an agent and request the contact details of their past clients if you wish to learn more details.
-This is a great way to see what others thought of the agent and how well they worked together and how effective they were in selling their home.
+Many of the top FastExpert agent profiles include transaction history and their performance in the last 12 months.
+So you’ll have that important information when making your decision.
+You can also message an agent and request the contact details of their past clients.
+This is a great way to see what others thought of the agent and how well they worked together.

 Do a quick search online to see what properties the real estate agent has listed already.
 See where they sell the most properties, how much their properties sell for, and how long they stay on the market.
 You can do this by finding a realtor’s website, filtering for a realtor name on a real estate search engine, or you can use an internet tool like Fastexpert.com.